← Back to Real Alcázar Tickets

 What's included with general admission vs the Cuarto Real Alto?

-General admission covers the full self-guided ground-floor circuit: the Patio del León courtyard, the Sala de la Justicia and Patio del Yeso (the surviving Almohad rooms), the entire Mudéjar Palace built by Pedro I — including the Patio de las Doncellas with its sunken reflecting pool and the Salón de Embajadores under its gilded muqarnas dome — the adjoining Gothic Palace built by Alfonso X with its tapestry hall, the Patio del Crucero, the Baños de Doña María de Padilla beneath the Crucero, and unlimited access to all 7 hectares of gardens with the Galería del Grutesco, the Pavilion of Charles V and the Mercury Pond.
+General admission covers the full self-guided ground-floor circuit: the Patio del León courtyard, the Sala de la Justicia and Patio del Yeso (the surviving Almohad rooms), the entire Mudéjar Palace built by Pedro I — including the Patio de las Doncellas with its sunken reflecting pool and the Salón de Embajadores under its gilded muqarnas dome — the Gothic Palace with its tapestry hall, the Patio del Crucero, the Baños de Doña María de Padilla beneath the Crucero, and unlimited access to the extensive gardens with the Galería del Grutesco, the Pavilion of Charles V and the Mercury Pond.
 The Cuarto Real Alto — the upper royal apartments — is a separate timed visit on top of general entry.
-It is a 30-minute small-group circuit (limited to roughly 15 visitors per slot) covering Pedro I's bedchamber, the Oratory of the Catholic Monarchs, the Audiencia and several painted-ceiling rooms the standard route does not reach.
+It is a small-group timed circuit covering Pedro I's bedchamber, the Oratory of the Catholic Monarchs, the Audiencia and several painted-ceiling rooms the standard route does not reach.
 English slots are limited; book ahead.

 What is the best time of day to visit (and beat Seville heat)?

-Visit at the 09:30 opening or in the final two hours before closing.
+Visit at opening time or in the final two hours before closing.
 Seville's old town routinely tops 40°C in July and August, and the Patio de las Doncellas, the gardens and the Patio del Crucero are all open to the sun.
-Arriving at 09:30 puts you inside before the cruise-ship and coach groups land at around 11:00, and means you can do the palace interiors first while it is cool, then the gardens before the heat builds.
-The alternative is a late-afternoon slot from about 17:00, when the day-trippers have left for dinner, the light on the Mudéjar stucco is golden, and the gardens cool noticeably under the orange trees.
-Avoid the 11:00–14:00 window in summer if you have any choice — the Patio de las Doncellas reflecting pool is also at its most crowded then for photographs.
+Arriving at opening time puts you inside before most cruise-ship and coach groups arrive mid-morning, and means you can do the palace interiors first while it is cool, then the gardens before the heat builds.
+The alternative is a late-afternoon slot in the final hours before closing, when the day-trippers have left for dinner, the light on the Mudéjar stucco is golden, and the gardens cool noticeably under the orange trees.
+Avoid midday hours in summer if you have any choice — the Patio de las Doncellas reflecting pool is also at its most crowded then for photographs.
 Shoulder season (March, April, October, early November) gives mild temperatures and shorter queues.
 December–February visits are cool and quiet but garden colour is muted.

 How long do you need at the Real Alcázar?

 Plan on two and a half to three hours minimum, and three and a half if you have booked the Cuarto Real Alto.
 The Mudéjar Palace circuit takes about 45 minutes if you read the room cards; the Gothic Palace and tapestry hall add 20 to 30 minutes; the Baños de Doña María de Padilla and the Patio del Crucero another 15.
 The gardens alone reward at least an hour, and most visitors find themselves staying longer once they sit under the orange trees by the Mercury Pond or the Galería del Grutesco.
 The Cuarto Real Alto upstairs adds a 30-minute guided slot at a fixed time.
-If you are pairing the Alcázar with the Cathedral and Giralda the same day, the workable rhythm is Alcázar at 09:30, lunch in Santa Cruz at 13:00, Cathedral at 15:00 — not the other way round, because the Cathedral has flexible entry while the Alcázar's daily 1,500-visitor cap and timed slots are far less forgiving.
+If you are pairing the Alcázar with the Cathedral and Giralda the same day, the workable rhythm is Alcázar at 09:30, lunch in Santa Cruz at 13:00, Cathedral at 15:00 — not the other way round, because the Alcázar typically requires advance booking with timed slots while the Cathedral's entry system tends to be more accommodating, though it's worth checking current ticketing policies for both monuments before your visit.

 Is there a dress code at the Real Alcázar?

 There is no formal religious dress code at the Real Alcázar — it is a royal palace, not a cathedral — but there is a heritage-respectful expectation that staff do enforce, particularly on the Cuarto Real Alto upstairs circuit and during state functions when areas of the palace can close at short notice.
 In practice that means: no swimwear, no exposed midriffs, no beachwear or flip-flops on the Cuarto Real Alto guided tour, and shoulders covered if you are visiting on a high-religious-holiday weekend when the palace hosts ceremonies.
 For the standard general-admission circuit the rule is simply 'smart-casual tourist' — what you would wear to a museum or a nicer restaurant.
-Comfortable closed shoes are more important than dress style: the palace floors mix cobblestones, marble, uneven medieval thresholds and gravel garden paths over a 2.5-hour route.
+Comfortable closed shoes are more important than dress style: the palace floors mix cobblestones, marble, uneven medieval thresholds and gravel garden paths, and most visitors spend 1.5 to 3 hours exploring.
 Hats and sunglasses are fine outdoors, hats off indoors as a courtesy.

 Is the Real Alcázar accessible for wheelchair users and limited mobility?

 The Real Alcázar is partially accessible.
-Most of the ground-floor palace circuit — the Mudéjar Palace, the Gothic Palace, the Patio de las Doncellas and the principal garden paths — is reachable by wheelchair, and a free wheelchair loan is available at the Puerta del León entrance, subject to availability.
-However, several historic spaces have unavoidable level changes: the Baños de Doña María de Padilla require descending stone steps, and the Cuarto Real Alto upper apartments are reached by a single staircase with no lift, so the upstairs guided tour is not wheelchair-accessible.
+Most of the ground-floor palace circuit — the Mudéjar Palace, the Gothic Palace, the Patio de las Doncellas and the principal garden paths — is reachable by wheelchair, and a wheelchair loan service may be available at the entrance — confirm current services in advance via alcazarsevilla.org.
+However, several historic spaces have unavoidable level changes: the Baños de Doña María de Padilla may require descending steps, and the Cuarto Real Alto upper apartments are not wheelchair-accessible.
 The gardens mix paved walks with gravel, sand and uneven cobbles — most are passable, but the Galería del Grutesco upper level requires stairs.
-Visitors with significant mobility needs should email the Patronato in advance to plan a route.
-The whole palace floor mixes original 14th-century paving with modern access ramps; expect some uneven surfaces throughout.
-[VERIFY current accessibility services on alcazarsevilla.org]
+Visitors with significant mobility needs should contact the palace in advance to plan an accessible route.
+The palace floor mixes historic paving with modern access ramps; expect some uneven surfaces throughout.
+Verify current accessibility services on alcazarsevilla.org before your visit.

 Can you take photos inside the Real Alcázar?

 Personal, non-flash photography is permitted throughout almost all of the Real Alcázar, including the Patio de las Doncellas, the Salón de Embajadores and the gardens.
-Tripods are not allowed without a written permit from the Patronato, and selfie sticks are discouraged in narrow rooms during peak hours for crowd-flow reasons.
-Flash photography is banned inside several specific spaces — including the rooms containing painted ceilings, gilded artesonado work and historic tapestries — so look for the no-flash signage as you enter each room.
-Drone overflight is prohibited across the entire UNESCO ensemble (Cathedral, Alcázar, Archivo de Indias).
+Tripods and selfie sticks are generally not permitted; check current rules with staff upon entry.
+Flash photography is restricted in certain areas to protect sensitive artworks and surfaces; follow posted signage and staff guidance.
+Drone use is prohibited at the Alcázar and surrounding heritage sites.
 Commercial shoots, weddings and any photography involving lighting rigs, props or models require advance permission and a fee from the Patronato.
-The most-photographed compositions are the Patio de las Doncellas reflecting pool (best at 09:45 before the queue arrives) and the Baños de Doña María de Padilla (used by HBO as a Game of Thrones location).
+The most-photographed compositions are the Patio de las Doncellas reflecting pool (best photographed early in the morning before crowds arrive) and the Baños de Doña María de Padilla (used by HBO as a Game of Thrones location).

 Is the Real Alcázar good for kids?

-Yes — the Real Alcázar is one of the most child-friendly major monuments in Spain, and under-14s are admitted free at the gate.
+Yes — the Real Alcázar is one of the most child-friendly major monuments in Spain, and children under a certain age may be admitted free (check current policy before visiting).
 The combination of palace, gardens and history reads naturally to most children: peacocks roam the gardens, the Mercury Pond and Galería del Grutesco are physically dramatic, and Game-of-Thrones-aware older kids enjoy spotting the 'Water Gardens of Dorne' filming locations in the Patio de las Doncellas and the Baños de Doña María de Padilla.
-The standard route is short enough for younger children — about 45 minutes inside the Mudéjar Palace before they reach open garden space again.
+The standard route through the Mudéjar Palace is manageable for younger children, typically taking under an hour before reaching the open garden space.
 Strollers are permitted on the ground-floor palace circuit and most garden paths, though a baby carrier is more practical at the Baños de Doña María de Padilla and on the Galería del Grutesco upper walk.
 Bring water; there are public fountains in the gardens but limited shaded seating in summer.

 What else can you see nearby the same day?

 The Real Alcázar sits at the centre of one of Europe's densest concentrations of UNESCO heritage.
-Two minutes north across Plaza del Triunfo is the Cathedral of Seville — the world's largest Gothic cathedral by volume, holding Christopher Columbus's tomb — and its bell tower the Giralda, originally the minaret of the 12th-century Almohad mosque that stood on the same site.
+Two minutes north across Plaza del Triunfo is the Cathedral of Seville — one of the world's largest Gothic cathedrals, holding Christopher Columbus's tomb — and its bell tower the Giralda, originally the minaret of the 12th-century Almohad mosque that stood on the same site.
 The Archivo General de Indias on the same square is the third building in the 1987 UNESCO inscription.
 Five minutes east is the Barrio de Santa Cruz — Seville's old Jewish quarter — a maze of whitewashed lanes, tiled patios, tapas bars and small flamenco tablaos.
-Ten minutes south through the Jardines de Murillo brings you to Plaza de España, the spectacular 1929 World's Fair pavilion (also a Game of Thrones filming location).
+Ten minutes south through the Jardines de Murillo brings you to Plaza de España, the spectacular pavilion built for the 1929 Ibero-American Exposition (also a Game of Thrones filming location).
 A typical full Seville day pairs the Alcázar in the morning with the Cathedral and Giralda after lunch, dinner and flamenco in Santa Cruz, and Plaza de España at sunset.

 Frequently asked questions